The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 One of the most important steps to learning Ninja and playing optimally is understanding and getting confidence with execution of our Trick Attack windows.
 Given that Trick is 15.77 seconds long, we will be cramming in a large array of abilities in a short period of time.

-We have two versions of our Trick Attack burst, the odd (1 minute, 3 minute, 5 minute...) windows and even (2 minute, 4 minute, 6 minute...) windows.
+We have two versions of our Trick Attack burst, the odd (one minute, three minute, five minute...) windows and even (two minute, four minute, six minute...) windows.

 ### Odd Trick